 Find out more on these steps from the Centers for Disease Control and Prevention (CDC) website, "Take 3" Actions to Fight the Flu.

-Practice good health habits: eat nutritious food, drink water, exercise, and get plenty of sleep.
+Stay healthy!
+Eat nutritious food, drink water, exercise, and get plenty of sleep.

 Use alcohol-based hand sanitizers if soap and water are not available.
 Rub for 20 seconds until hands are dry.